LautaroOchotorena/Rag/README.md

 │   │       └── images/
 │   └── final_md/
 ```
-The files inside provide an example without requiring all steps.
+The files in these folders provide an example without requiring all the steps.
 Credits to [OpenStax](https://openstax.org/) that allows the usage of those books under a CC BY-NC-SA 4.0 license.

-If you want to run this example just follow steps 1 to 3 and then skip to the step 9.
+If you want to run this example, just follow steps 1 to 3 and then skip to the step 9.

-Empty the folders and follow these steps to create your own chatbot based on your documents
+Empty the folders and follow these steps to create your own chatbot based on your documents.

 ### Steps
 **1.** If you want the examples to be included: